adap/flower/examples/flower-via-docker-compose /README.md

 ## Prerequisites

 Docker must be installed and the Docker daemon running on your server.
 If you don't already have Docker installed, you can get [installation instructions for your specific Linux distribution or macOS from Docker](https://docs.docker.com/engine/install/).
-Besides Docker, the only extra requirements is having Python installed.
-You don't need to create a new environment for this examples since all dependencies will be installed inside Docker containers automatically.
+Besides Docker, the only extra requirement is having Python installed.
+You don't need to create a new environment for this example since all dependencies will be installed inside Docker containers automatically.

 ## Running the Example